 From the Film:

-In The Goblet of Fire, they're all being taught to dance for the Yule Ball, and while the girls are all eager, none of the boys leave their seats.
+All the students are being taught to dance for the Yule Ball, and while the girls are all eager, none of the boys leave their seats.
 Then you see Neville hesitate (clearly trying to work up the nerve) before getting up to dance.
-Later, we see Harry and Ron entering the Gryffindor dormitory to find Neville, in his pyjamas and dancing shoes, practicing the waltz by himself, humming a tune as he goes.
+Later, we see Harry and Ron entering the Gryffindor dormitory to find Neville, in his pajamas and dancing shoes, practicing the waltz by himself, humming a tune as he goes.
 Even later than that, after the party, Neville comes back later than everyone else, still humming and twirling round.

 To some, the fact that Steven Kloves removed the part about him first asking Hermione and being taken by Ginny as a sympathy date makes the whole thing really sweet, as it implies that he was genuinely excited about going with Ginny and that even a nerd like him could get a date.